Kyouma-san/Stonk2.0/README.md

 Before running the following commands, go to [Heroku](https://dashboard.heroku.com/) and signup if you don't have an account.

-Login to your account and create a new app with name : <your-heroku-project-name>
+Login to your account and create a new app with name  "your-heroku-project-name"

 Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if already not installed
 ```terminal